-Competition with other colleges in athletic events at present includes men's basketball, women's volleyball, men and women's soccer, and men and women's cross country.
+Competition with other colleges in athletic events at present includes men's and women's basketball, women's volleyball, men's and women's soccer, and men's and women's cross country.
 This program is under the direction of the Athletic Director and students must meet standards established by the College to be eligible for participation in these sport activities.